mimica/SFDC-CodeRepo/README.md

 # SFDC-CodeRepo

-This is the code repo for interesting stuff that could be resused in many Salesforce.com projects.
+This is the code repo for interesting stuff that could be reused in many Salesforce.com projects.

 1) Finalcial Force Service/Domain/Selector (Soc) pattern